Gordon999/Pi-MP3_Player/README.md

 If you don't have a /home/pi/Queue.txt file when you start the script it will generate one from the tracks it finds on the USB stick(s).
 Clicking on New Track List will make a new list from the USB stick(s).

-You can Play or Stop Tracks (remember to Stop BEFORE closing the script or click QUIT ), Shuffle the tracks, Restore to original A-Z Artist track order, switch to next / previous Artist, Album Track.
+You can Play or Stop Tracks (remember to Stop BEFORE closing the script or click QUIT or SHUTDOWN ), Shuffle the tracks, Restore to original A-Z Artist track order, switch to next / previous Artist, Album or Track.
+Clicking A-Z Artist track after the initial sort will step through the artists from A to Z, showing the first one for each letter.
+To select others with the same starting letter use NEXT ARTIST.

 You can also set a SLEEP period and the pi will shutdown after that, or SHUTDOWN will shutdown immediately.